yktoo/indicator-sound-switcher/doc/config.md

 | `devices`/(name)/`name` | string  |         | Allows to use a different display name for the device.                        |
 | `devices`/(name)/`ports`| object  |         | Provides configuration items for the device's ports.                          |

+The `devices` object contains configuration objects for each device.
+The name to be used is the PulseAudio's card name, which can be seen in the debug output of `indicator-sound-switcher -vv`.
+In the below example it's `alsa_card.pci-0000_00_08.0`:

+    DEB   + Card[0] added: `alsa_card.pci-0000_00_08.0`

+The `ports` object of the device configuration allows to further configure a specific device port in the menu.
+Likewise, the port's name can be found in the debug output, for example:

+    DEB     + Card port added: `analog-output-speaker` (`Speakers`); priority: 10000; direction: 1; available: No

+Here `analog-output-speaker` is the port name and `Speakers` is what will be displayed in the menu by default.

 The configuration of the port is an object providing the following elements (all are optional):

 | Name                    | Type    | Default | Description                                                                                                 |